-There are reputational implications inherent in the Banking Group's operations due to the range of customers, products and services that the Banking Group provides and the multiple markets and channels these products and services are delivered through.
+There are inherent risks within the Banking Group's operations due to the range of customers, products and services that the Banking Group provides, the multiple markets and channels these products and services are delivered through, and the reliability and resilience of BNZ's technology, which may be impacted by the complex technology environment, failure to keep technology systems up-to-date, an inability to restore or recover systems and data in acceptable timeframes, or a physical or cyber attack.

-Operational risk can arise from external events such as biological hazards, climate change, natural disasters or acts of terrorism.
+Operational risk can also arise from external events such as biological hazards, climate change, natural disasters, cyber attacks or acts of terrorism.